zaphosting/docs/docs/vserver-linux-nextcloud.md

 In order to achieve optimal performance, stability and functionality, the following setup is recommended for hosting a Nextcloud server.
 The Nextcloud server is not compatible with Windows and MacOS.
 At least not without any further virtualization or similar workarounds.

+## Install Nextcloud with the One Click Apps Installer

+You can install **Nextcloud** directly through our **One Click Apps Installer** in the VPS web interface.
+After completing the initial apps setup, open the app catalogue, search for **Nextcloud**, and start the deployment with your preferred project, environment, and domain settings.
+This gives you a fast and user-friendly way to deploy and manage **Nextcloud** without a manual command line setup, while still benefiting from integrated web-based management, custom domain support, and SSL provisioning where available.

 <InlineVoucher />

 ## Preparation